ScottyFox/PixelTools/README.md

 ### ShaderTextures
 - Provides the ability to generate textures utilizing shaders.
 Much like how post image-processing works.
-- Utilizes a Layer based approach to allow for further customizablity in the Unity Editor.
+- Utilizes a Layer based approach to allow for further customization in the Unity Editor.
-- Has options for UnityEvents and Actions, Immediete or Asynchronous(WIP).
+- Has options for UnityEvents and Actions, Immediate or Asynchronous(WIP).
 ____
 - [Check out this tutorial created using this feature!!](https://darnhyena.itch.io/cackle-crew/devlog/701299/that-texture-doohicky-guide)
 - [Make sure you also take a look at this VRChat avatar created using this feature!